 Hydroxyapatite is quite a mouthful.
 It definitely looks like a word right out of a chemistry or geology textbook, and there’s a good reason for that.
 The word itself is a scientific, descriptive term to describe a specific crystal form of a particular mineral.
 But, there’s absolutely no reason to let hydroxyapatite’s scientific pedigree intimidate you out of learning about it.
-It’s a tremendously valuable mineral for daily life, and it has several common uses.
+It’s a tremendously valuable mineral for daily life, and there are several common hydroxyapatite uses.

 Hydroxyapatite is a naturally occurring form of the mineral calcium apatite—calcium, phosphorous, and oxygen—that grows in hexagonal crystals.
 Pure hydroxyapatite is white in color.
 It makes up most of the human bone structure, builds tooth enamel, and collects in tiny amounts in part of the brain.
 Although scientists have known about hydroxyapatite for quite a while, recent developments in materials science and nano technology have made it more practical to make hydroxyapatite in a lab setting for medical uses.
+This lab created substance is called nano hydroxyapatite.
 Hydroxyapatite is a rare material, in that it is a bioactive material, so it is one of the few lab-made materials that will help bones and teeth grow.

 With recent developments in materials science and in nano-materials, there has been a fair amount of research and development dedicated to growing and finding the best uses for hydroxyapatite.
 Non-medical uses that have shown promise include air filtration to remove carbon dioxide and a filter to remove fluoride from saturated soil.
 But, where hydroxyapatite really shines is in medical applications.